sergueik/springboot_study/basic-grafana/README.md

 ### DataSource

 to support Grafana's simpleJson plugin, the back-end WebAPI implements 4 routes:
-  *  `/`: Returni HTTP 200, used for healthcheck
+  *  `/`: return HTTP 200, used for healthcheck
-  *  `/search`: Return all optional indicators
+  *  `/search`: return all optional indicators
-  *  `/query`: Returns the time series points for specific indicator
+  *  `/query`: return the time series points for specific indicator
   *  `/annotations`: return annotations

 ### See Also